 Timorous Beasties have collaborated with furniture elites Ercol, S.C.P., and the design cult classic duo, .nobody&co.

 Timorous Beasties opened their first retail shop in 2004 on the Great Western Road in Glasgow.
-Their central London showroom opened in 2007.
+Their central London showroom opened in 2007 and their Berlin showroom in 2019.

 2013: Winners of the Retail Exterior Surface for Princes Square (Surface Design Awards, Business Design Centre London)